Spectral anomalies and broken symmetries in maximally chaotic quantum maps

 For the Saraceno quantizations, which we will denote here by $\hat{B}_{N,A}^\mathrm{Sar}$, the quantum reflection is $R_N:|x\rangle\mapsto |N-1-x\rangle$, which has the same action in momentum space and commutes with $\hat{B}_{N,A}^\mathrm{Sar}$ since $R_N=(\hat F_N^{\frac{1}{2},\frac{1}{2}})^2$.
 One can separate the eigenvalues of $\hat{B}_{N,A}^\mathrm{Sar}$ according to whether its corresponding eigenstate is in the $+1$ or $-1$ symmetry sector of $R_N$, and this produces COE level spacing statistics within each symmetry sector, as explained in \cite{Saraceno}.
 (See Fig.~\ref{fig:approxsym} for larger $A$.)
 Additionally, when considering the spectrum as a whole, the two symmetry sectors of the Saraceno quantizations combine to look like that of a direct sum of two COE matrices, indicating that the two symmetry sectors behave essentially as if they are independent of each other.

 On the other hand, the Balazs--Voros, generic quasiperiodic, and Shor baker quantizations do not exhibit a clear analogous reflection symmetry.
 We investigate possible \emph{Fourier} reflection symmetries in Appendix~\ref{sec:comm-sym}, and provide numerical plots demonstrating the lack of Fourier reflection symmetry for the non-Saraceno quantizations that we consider (Balazs--Voros, $\operatorname{Gen}_{A}^{0.2,0.7}$, $\operatorname{Gen}_A^{0,0.5}$, and Shor baker).
 While this rules out a class of reflection operators coming from the generalized DFT matrices, it does not prohibit the possibility of a different commuting reflection-like operator in the $N\to\infty$ limit.
-In Appendix~\ref{sec:comm-sym}, we also briefly consider the symmetries of phase space (Husimi) plots of the eigenvectors.
+For another approach, in Fig.~\ref{fig:husimi} of Appendix~\ref{sec:comm-sym}, we also consider the symmetries of phase space (Husimi) plots of the eigenvectors.

 \textit{TR symmetry---} The other classical symmetry is a time reversal (TR) symmetry $T:(q,p)\mapsto (p,q)$, which satisfies $TBT^{-1}=B^{-1}$.
 Its quantum analogue should act on operators by switching between position and momentum basis, and mapping $i\mapsto -i$, so that quantizations $\hat{U}_N$ (in position basis) preserving TR symmetry should ideally satisfy the antiunitary relation